[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 Because Oppa says he is busy today, I decided to see him tomorrow.

-Here, 바쁘다 “to be busy” is an adjective, so what do you have to add?
+Here, 바쁘다 “to be busy” is an adjective, so what must you add?

 -다니까.